senzing-garage/template-repository/README.md

 ## CHANGELOG.md

 The contents of the [CHANGELOG] are meant to be consumed by users of the repository.
 As such, they need to know what changes affect them as users.
 In general, changes that do not effect users should not be captured in CHANGELOG.md.
 For this reason, automatic generation of CHANGELOG.md entries is discouraged.

-The format of `CHANGELOG.md` is based on [Keep a Changelog], [markdownlint].
+The format of `CHANGELOG.md` is based on [Keep a Changelog] and [CommonMark].
 Also, projects adhere to [Semantic Versioning].

 ## CODE_OF_CONDUCT.md

 The [CODE_OF_CONDUCT] file describes the social conventions among contributors to the repository.

 > A _code of conduct_ defines standards for how to engage in a community.
-It signals an inclusive environment that respects all contributions.
-It also outlines procedures for addressing problems between members of your project's community.
-For more information on why a code of conduct defines standards and expectations for how to engage in a community, see the [Open Source Guide].
+> It signals an inclusive environment that respects all contributions.
+> It also outlines procedures for addressing problems between members of your project's community.
+> For more information on why a code of conduct defines standards and expectations for how to engage in a community, see the [Open Source Guide].
 >
 > -- <cite>GitHub's [Adding a code of conduct to your project]</cite>